Get Started with Birding

 So you’re ready to Meet Your Birds?
 Whether you want to identify birds in your yard or you are interested in going on field trips with others, birding is a wonderful pastime.
 Below are a few tips and suggestions to help you get started.

-One of the best ways to learn about birds is by going out and birding with other people.
-Tucson Audubon offers all sorts of ways to do this, from free field trips and lectures to more in-depth classes and courses.
+Engage with other birders One of the best ways to learn about birds is by going out and birding with other people.
+Tucson Audubon offers all sorts of ways to do this, from field trips and lectures to more in-depth classes and courses.
 Now get out there and Meet Your Birds!

 A great interactive companion to our Finding Birds in Southeast Arizona, our new app covers over 130 birding sites in six subregions in and around Tucson, all vetted by local experts.
 Search by nearest site, by bird, or by city and get exact directions!
 Keep track of your sightings and share with friends on Facebook.

 Tucson Audubon’s updated edition brings together all the latest information on finding birds in southeast Arizona.
 This is your best source of detailed information that will help in planning bird watching adventures in the region.

 300 E University Blvd. #120 Tucson, AZ 85705

 Paton Center for Hummingbirds